 For the historically interested, Tasmania offers a wide range of cities from the early British settlements; the island’s two largest cities, Hobart and Launceston, are, for example, the country’s second and third oldest towns, but also the many nice villages are worth a visit.

-Hobart is the capital of the island state and the largest city.
+Hobart is the capital of the island state as well as the the largest city.
 Historic buildings, green parks, shopping centers, markets as well as gastronomic experiences await everywhere in the city, whose immediate surroundings include the 1,270 meter/4,167 feet high mountain, Mount Wellington, whales in the Southern Ocean and the penal colony of Port Arthur.

 In Hobart, you can experience distinguished residential areas from the 19th century, and in many cities on the road between Hobart and Launceston the street scenes are almost as originally constructed.
 It cannot be experienced at the same intensity elsewhere in Australia.